 We value talented nurses so highly, and want St Andrew's Healthcare to be an exceptional place to follow a nursing career, whether you're experienced, newly qualified or thinking about training.

-Nursing careers feel different here.
-There is a strong sense of belonging, teamwork and huge pride across the nursing team.
+We offer a wide range of nursing opportunities across mental health, learning disability, autism, CAMHS, neuropsychiatry and physical health, and nursing careers feel different with us - there is a strong sense of belonging, teamwork and huge pride across the nursing team.

 Search for the latest career options.

-1. Explore or specialise?
-Our patient pathways give you the chance to explore different areas of mental health and learning disabilities or specialise in a specific field.
+1. Explore or specialise: Our services give you the chance to explore different areas of mental health and learning disabilities, or specialise in a specific field.

 2. World-class nursing: Our vision is to deliver world-class care, so our standards are incredibly high.
 You can play your part in clinical practice of the highest quality.

-3. Transforming lives: we’ve achieved some amazing results with patients through our compassionate, empathetic approach to care.
-You can really see the difference your individual and team contribution makes.
+3. Transforming lives: We’ve achieved some amazing results with patients through our compassionate, empathetic approach to care.
+You can really see the difference your contribution makes.

 4. Professional development: We have a strong learning culture and we’re keen to invest in your training and continued development